cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 and other information.

-The client output of this stage is a single value `export_key` that the client may use for application-specific purposes, e.g., to encrypt additional information for storage on the server.
+The client output of this stage is a single value `export_key` that the client may use for application-specific purposes, e.g., as a symmetric key used to encrypt additional information for storage on the server.
 The server does not have access to this `export_key`.

 The server output of this stage is a record corresponding to the client's